Are you tired of dealing with squatters in KY?

 Let’s talk about the difference between trespassing and squatting.

-Can Police Move Squatters?
+Can Police Remove Squatters?

-In some cases, if a squatter is breaking the law, such as by breaking and entering, vandalism, or committing other criminal activities, the police may take action to remove the squatter and make an arrest.
+In some cases, if a squatter is breaking Kentucky law, such as by breaking and entering, vandalism, or committing other criminal activities, the police may take action to remove the squatter and make an arrest.
 However, this is not the same as eviction, which is a civil matter.

 Can a Tenant Claim Squatters Rights on a Property?

 A holdover tenant is a tenant who remains in a rental property after the lease or rental agreement has expired.
 In other words, a tenant who has overstayed their welcome.
-The tenant continues to occupy the property and pay rent, but they do not have a legal right to be there.
+The tenant continues to occupy the property and pay rent, but they do not have a legal rights to be there.
 The landlord may choose to accept the rent and continue the tenancy or, in most cases, terminate the tenancy by serving a notice to vacate or by filing an eviction lawsuit.

 Holdover tenants are different from squatter tenants, which are individuals who occupy a property without the permission of the owner or legal tenant.
-Squatters are not paying rent and don’t have any legal agreement with the property owner.
+Squatters are not paying rent and don’t have any legal agreement with the owner.

-It’s important to note that the laws and regulations regarding holdover tenants vary by state, so it’s best for landlords to consult with a lawyer to understand their rights and responsibilities and to determine the best course of action for dealing with a holdover tenant.
+It’s important to note that laws and regulations regarding holdover tenants vary by state, so it’s best for landlords to consult with a lawyer to understand their rights and responsibilities and to determine the best course of action for dealing with a holdover tenant.

 - Not consulting with a lawyer: Evicting squatters can be a complex legal process, so it’s important for landlords to consult with a lawyer to ensure that they are following the proper legal procedures and to avoid any potential legal complications.